lars-t-hansen/flatjs/SPEC.md

 ## Caveats

-For ease of processing *only*, the syntax is currently line-oriented:
-Line breaks are explicit in the grammars below and some ```@``` characters appear here and there to make recognition easier.
-Please don't get hung up on this, it's mostly a matter of programming to fix it but that is not my focus right now.

-The translator is implemented by means of a set of regular expression matchers and an unforgiving, context-insensitive, nonhygienic macro expander.
+The translator is implemented by means of a superficial parser and a nonhygienic macro expander.
 Occasionally this leads to problems.
 Some things to watch out for:

-* Treat all operation names (get, set, at, setAt, ref, add, etc, see below) as reserved words - do not name your fields with those identifiers.
 * Do not use expressions containing template strings or regular expressions in the arguments to accessor macros (including array accessors).
-* Do not split calls to accessors across multiple source lines, because frequently the translator must scan for the end of the call
-* If using the assignment shorthand, keep the right-hand-side entirely on the same line as the assignment operator.
-* Occasionally, the translator fails to parenthesize code correctly because it can't insert parentheses blindly as that interacts badly with automatic semicolon insertion (yay JavaScript).
+* Occasionally, the translator may fail to parenthesize code correctly because it can't insert parentheses blindly as that interacts badly with automatic semicolon insertion (yay JavaScript).
 When in doubt, use semicolons.

 Failures to obey these rules will sometimes lead to mysterious parsing and runtime errors.
 A look at the generated code is usually enough to figure out what's going on; problems tend to be local.

-It's a goal to make the macro substitution more reliable.

 ## Programs